-- The wheel is spun and several balls are sent spinning in the opposite direction, then bets are placed and the winning bets are determined by where the balls land.
+- The wheel is spun and several balls spin wildly in the opposite direction, then bets are placed and the winning bets are determined by where the balls land.

 - Usually there are just three balls, but some online casinos will use more.

 - One of the most important Multi Ball Roulette tips is to remember that the pockets are still only big enough to hold one ball, so if there are three different balls in play they will always land on different numbers from each other.

 Multi Ball Roulette originated in the online game, and mimics playing on multiple tables at once at a real-life casino, with the only exception being that your number can only come in once.
 Online casinos are always looking to find new ways to attract new players, and while Multi Ball Roulette strategy is still in its infancy, the game has already proved popular in this respect: the action is faster and the wins come more frequently.
 Multi Ball Roulette odds are no less in favour of the player than European Roulette or French Roulette, while the game lets players increase their chances of winning on a single spin.
 It is easy to automate online, though it has not made the transition to bricks and mortar casinos.